-Not sure if I mentioned this, I’ve been housesitting for the past two weeks, and it’s been a freaking Godsend.
+Not sure if I mentioned this, but I’ve been housesitting for the past two weeks, and it’s been a freaking Godsend.
 Having a place to myself for a week before Chris got back was much needed since I barely had time to catch my breath from a 3-day Widespread Panic run before he booked a flight home.
-(Relive the WSMFP weekend through my Insta highlight “Dairy 3” or listen to Saturday’s show here!).
+(Relive the WSMFP weekend through my Insta highlight “Dairy 3!“)

 It’s funny because even though I know plans change all the time, up until this moment, I wasn’t mentally prepared to see him until August.
 But when fishermen can finally book tickets to “get the fuck outta there,” it’s game on.
-All fishers in Bristol Bay are rushing to find flights home and rides to the airport.
-(And I’m sure many POCFs are running around, trying to get everything perfect for their fishermen, too.)
-This year, I got 3 days’ notice, and I speak about this in Chapter 4 that although I’ve missed him, I feel I’m being invaded.
-Like, Did I do all the things I wanted to do before he comes back?
+All fishermen in Bristol Bay are rushing to find flights home and rides to the airport.
+(I’m sure many POCFs are running around, trying to get everything perfect for their fishermen, too.)
+This year, I got three days’ notice, and I speak about this in Chapter 4 that although I’ve missed him, I feel I’m being invaded.
+Like, Did I do all the things I wanted to do before he returned?
 Not that I can’t do when he’s here.
 It’s just…relationships.
 At some point, you have to ask what the other wants for dinner.
 But that song brought me back to the “us” again.
 And that although I love (and require!) being alone at times, I wouldn’t want to live life without him.

 We’re so close.
 Please bring him safely to me.